STDcheck.com

 Less common STD symptoms in men:

-• Chronic flu-like symptoms
+• Chronic Flu-like Symptoms:

-• Pain in the testicles
+• Pain in the Testicles:

-• Swelling of the testicles
+• Swelling of the Testicles:

-• Swelling of the epididymis (known as epididymitis)
+• Swelling of the Epididymis (Epididymitis):

-• Swelling of the urethra (known as urethritis)
+• Swelling of the Urethra (Urethritis):

-• Swelling of joints (elbow, knee, etc.)
+• Swelling of Joints (Arthritis):

 How Long Does It Take for STD Symptoms to Show?